Yale-BIM/f21-assignments/assignment-3/README.md

 # Assignment 4

-This is the fourth assignment for Yale's CPSC-459/559 Building Interactive Machines course.
+This is the third assignment for Yale's CPSC-459/559 Building Interactive Machines course.

 ## Table of Contents